 Students are provided with a single bed.
-If they feel that this may not be suitable, larger beds are available: please speak to the Lead Practitioner or the Head of Care before your young person begins college.
-Students will need to provide their own bedding - a full list of items to bring is included at the back of this handbook.
+If they feel that this may not be suitable, larger beds are available: please speak to the lead practitioner or the Head of Care before your young person begins College.
+Students will need to provide their own bedding - a full list of items to bring is included on page 35-36.

-Students are encouraged to personalise their bedrooms, if they have pictures, posters or things to make them feel more at home they are welcome to bring them along.
+Students are encouraged to personalise their bedrooms.
+If they have pictures, posters or things to make them feel more at home they are welcome to bring them along.